 I wrote recently about using GitHub as your team’s AI memory.
-The argument was structural: when context lives in the repo instead of someone’s head, it compounds instead of evaporating.
+The argument was: when context lives in the repo instead of someone’s head, it compounds instead of evaporating.
+This is my personal version of that — the system behind how I operate.

 The Cost of Context Switching

 The switching cost is real.
-When I’m deep in one project and I get a message about a completely different client’s deployment issue, I have to context-switch fast — different stack, different contacts, different history, different open questions.
+When I’m deep in one project and I get a message about a completely different client’s deployment issue, I have to context-switch.
+Different stack, different contacts, different history and different open questions.
+To deal with it, I needed something that holds the operational layer so I can stay at the strategic layer.

 My AI To Do List System